SergeySatskiy/codimension/trunk/doc/plugins.md

 ###Globals and Settings
 When a plugin is activated references to the IDE global data singleton and to the IDE settings singleton are passed to the plugin.
-Using these sinletons a plugin can get access to pretty much everything in the IDE.
+Using these singletons a plugin can get access to pretty much everything in the IDE.
 It is also possible to cause Codimension crash if important data are misproperly modified.